|►||Korea Studies Home|

 or emailed to email@example.com

-Applications need to be received by December 10, March 10, June 10 or September 10 for the relevant competition.
 Scholars should plan to apply a minimum of three months before they would like to arrive.
-Evaluation will take several weeks.
+Evaluations take several weeks.

-Visiting Scholars from Academic Institutions: The Center for Korea Studies will assess a fee of $2,000 per year to Visiting Scholars who possess a PhD and hold a teaching or research position at an academic institution (university, graduate school) before the visa can be processed.
+Visiting Scholars from Academic Institutions: The Center for Korea Studies will assess a fee of $2,300 per year to Visiting Scholars who possess a PhD and hold a teaching or research position at an academic institution (university, graduate school) before the visa can be processed.
+Extensions: A $2,300 visiting scholar fee is required for extensions.

-Visiting Scholars from Non-academic institutions: The Center for Korea Studies will will assess a fee of $8,000 per year to Visiting Scholars from non-academic institutions (government institutions) before the visa can be processed.
+Visiting Scholars from Non-academic institutions: The Center for Korea Studies will assess a fee of $8,000 per year to Visiting Scholars from non-academics, journalists, government officials, and researchers at government and private institutions before the visa can be processed.
+Extensions: A $8,000 visiting scholar fee is required for extensions.

 Brain Korea Program: The Center for Korea Studies will assess a fee of $1,000 per year to Visiting Scholars participating in the Brain Korea Program.